eeervin/deep_learning/README.md

 ### Dataset 3 (Natural Dreams)

 This dataset was created from Dataset 2 with the following parameters of DeepDream generation:
--Model: InceptionV3, imagenet weights
+- Model: InceptionV3, imagenet weights
--Image resize: 299x299
+- Image resize: 299x299
--Maplist (guide activations): None
+- Maplist (guide activations): None
--Number of recursion: 2
+- Number of recursion: 2
--Rescale factor: 0.85
+- Rescale factor: 0.85
--Blend: 0.15
+- Blend: 0.15
--Iterations per recursion: [100,100,100]
+- Iterations per recursion: [100,100,100]
--Step size: 0.02
+- Step size: 0.02

 Some sample images are provided, we will use this dataset to create and test generative models.